 - Training on the systems they’ll be using, including bespoke software, the intranet, and the HR portal.

-- Training on how to perform their role, such as customer service, public speaking, or communication training.
+- Training on how to perform their role, such as customer service, public speaking, or communication guidelines.

 Online onboarding allows you to deliver microlearning in a fun and interactive way, using learning modules, quizzes, step-by-step videos, and even test environments.

-It’s useful to assign new employees a mentor they can contact via email or webchat with any questions they have.
-Some companies find it useful to assign a mentor from a different department to help new hires make connections across the company.
+It’s helpful to assign new employees a mentor they can contact via email or webchat with any questions.
+Some companies find it beneficial to assign a mentor from a different department to help new hires make connections across the company.

 E) Virtual check-ins

-Your onboarding system should be used to schedule periodic reviews with your new hire after their start date.
-You can use online forms to gather feedback on how they’re finding the role, any pain points they’ve experienced, and any concerns they have.
+Your onboarding system should also feature periodic reviews with your new hire after their start date.
+You can use online forms to gather feedback on how they’re adapting to their role, any pain points they’ve experienced, and any concerns they have.

 F) Ongoing engagement

-Your onboarding journey is an opportunity to engage with employees throughout their lifetime with your company.
-You can use the system to provide ongoing access to important information such as policies and procedures, run refresher training, and check-in with employees on how they’re doing.
+The onboarding journey is the first of many opportunities to engage with employees throughout their tenure with your company.
+You can use the system to provide continuous access to important policies and procedures, run refresher trainings, and check in with employees on how they’re doing.

 3. Pick a system

-There are many employee onboarding and learning management tools available.
-When picking the best system for your company, it’s important to consider branding, customization, functionality, and accessibility.
+Employee onboarding and learning management tools are widely available.
+When deciding the best system for your company, it’s important to consider branding, customization, functionality, and accessibility.

-- Branding: Can you alter the system to reflect your employer brand, including colors, logos, wording, and style?
-Branding helps employees to begin establishing familiarity and trust with your company.
+- Branding — Can you alter the system to reflect your employer brand, including colors, logos, wording, and style?
+Branding builds familiarity and trust with new employees.

-- Functionality: Can the system do everything you want it to?
-For example, virtual signatures, eLearning modules, forms, and quizzes?
+- Functionality — Can the system satisfy your needs?
+For example, does it have virtual signatures, eLearning modules, forms, and quizzes?

-- Accessibility: Can the system be accessed remotely, and are updates automatically delivered?
+- Accessibility — Can the system be accessed remotely, and are updates installed automatically?

-Congratulations, you’ve launched online onboarding, but it’s not over yet.
-Regularly seek feedback from new starters on how they find the process and how you can improve it for the better – the learning never stops when it comes to your new starters.
+Congratulations, you’ve launched your online onboarding system!
+But it’s not over yet.
+Regularly seek feedback from new hires about their experience with the process and how you can improve it – the learning never stops when it comes to new employees.

-We’re rounding out this article with a few tools to help supercharge your business beyond just onboarding.
-Months ago, remote working was considered a perk.
-Today’s it’s a necessity.
-But that doesn’t mean you can’t benefit or thrive from remote ways of working.
+We’re rounding out this article with a few tools to help supercharge your business beyond simply onboarding.
+Months ago, remote work was considered a rare perk; today, it’s a necessity.
+But that doesn’t mean you can’t benefit from or thrive in it.

-If you haven’t yet embraced remote business practices, or your tools aren’t producing the results you need, we’ve curated a list of the top tools for successfully making your business more remote now and in the future.
+If you haven’t yet embraced remote business practices, or if your tools aren’t producing the results you need, we’ve curated a list of the top resources to help transition more of your business to remote now and in the future.

-However, making your business remote requires more than issuing a laptop and work phone.
-You need the right tools for maintaining and boosting productivity, performance, and profits.
+However, becoming remote requires more than issuing a laptop and work phone.
+You need the right tools to maintain and boost productivity, performance, and profits.

 Employee communication tools

 Maintaining communication with your remote workforce is important for morale, performance, and knowing what everyone is up to.
-Google Meet and Microsoft Teams are both great for running professional video conferences and allowing employees to maintain a social connection with each other.
+Microsoft Teams and Google Meet are great both for professional video conferences and allowing employees to connect socially with one another.

 Google Meet is a video conferencing tool that forms part of G Suite.
-The tool provides a secure way to conduct video conferences via a URL link accessible on a computer, mobile phone, or tablet.
-Each meeting also comes with a dial-in number for anyone wanting to connect by phone, and users can use the instant messaging functionality to send private or group messages.
+The tool ensures secure video conferencing via a URL link accessible on any computer, mobile phone, or tablet.
+Each meeting also issues a dial-in number for anyone who wants to connect by phone, and the instant messaging functionality lets users send private or group messages.

 Microsoft Teams is a video conferencing tool that forms part of the Office 365 suite.
-Users of Microsoft Teams can run secure video conferencing, as well as access instant messaging, group chats, and file storage.
+Users can run secure video conferencing, as well as access instant messaging, group chats, and file storage.

 Team collaboration tools

-Slack is a team collaboration tool for keeping remote teams more productive and aligned without overflowing their inboxes.
+Slack is a collaboration tool that keeps remote teams on task and aligned without flooding their inboxes.
 Managers can create separate channels for different teams, projects, or clients.
-Messages, documents, and real-time conversations are then contained within these channels, making it easy for employees to share ideas, upload documents, and search for relevant information.
+Messages, documents, and real-time conversations are then contained within these channels, so employees can share ideas, upload documents, and search for relevant information effortlessly.

-Google Drive makes it easy to collaborate on documents and other files in real-time.
-The secure cloud storage facility lets users create, share, and collaborate on documents anywhere and in real-time, including spreadsheets and slides.
-Features include task assignment, access controls, advanced search, and compatibility with Trello and Asana.
+Google Drive provides hassle-free collaboration on documents, spreadsheets, slides, and other files in real-time.
+Features include secure cloud storage, task assignment, access controls, advanced search, and compatibility with Trello and Asana.

 Project management tools

-Project management is often described as a visual process, but that doesn’t mean you need to physically see your team to run successful projects.
+Project management is often described as a visual process, but that doesn’t mean you need to physically see your group to run successful projects.

 Trello is a simple project management tool that achieves big results.
-Managers can create boards, lists, and cards to visually map projects, assign tasks, and upload relevant documents.
-Trello also comes with built-in workflow automation that you can use to create rule-based triggers and commands that increase efficiency and remove tedious tasks from your team’s to-do list.
+Managers can create boards, lists, and cards to map projects visually, assign tasks, and upload relevant documents.
+Trello also has built-in workflow automation that lets you create rule-based triggers and commands to increase efficiency and remove tedious tasks from your team’s to-do list.

 Asana describes itself as a work management platform for planning, structuring, and visualizing all project work.
-Project leaders can create projects, assign tasks, set priorities, and create deadlines so that everyone is on the same page.
-Asana has recently released a new automation feature for creating workflow rules, building custom templates, and automatically updating full project schedules when a single date changes.
+Project leaders can create projects, assign tasks, organize priorities, and set deadlines so everyone is on the same page.
+In 2020, Asana released an automation feature that creates workflow rules, builds custom templates, and automatically updates full project schedules when a single date changes.

-Productivity is a huge concern for businesses looking to become more remote.
-However, there are tools for tracking and even enhancing productivity.
+Productivity is a huge concern for businesses looking to increase remote operations.
+However, there are tools for tracking and even enhancing work output.

 Time Doctor is a time tracking tool that monitors productivity among teams.
-Managers have access to a breakdown of how much time employees spend on specific tasks, projects, and clients, as well as how much time is lost through meetings, telephone calls, and non-essential tasks.
-On-screen alerts can also be set to prevent employees from procrastinating and to prompt managers to conduct a welfare check when someone doesn’t log on when they should.
+It shows a breakdown of how much time employees spend on specific tasks, projects, and clients, as well as the time lost through non-essential tasks like meetings and telephone calls.
+On-screen alerts can be set to prevent employees from procrastinating and to prompt managers to conduct a welfare check when someone doesn’t log on when they should.

-Todoist is a powerful task management tool that can be used by individuals, teams, or whole companies to enhance productivity.
-Employees can create simple to-do lists or use more advanced task management features such as recurring dates, task priorities, labels, and tracking.
+Todoist is a powerful task management tool that can be used by individuals, teams, or entire companies to enhance productivity.
+Employees can make simple to-do lists or apply more advanced task management features such as recurring dates, task priorities, labels, and tracking.

-It’s not just your employees and projects that must be adequately tooled for remote working; your customers need support too, especially if you’re removing in-person touchpoints.
+It’s not just your employees and projects that require special attention for remote working; your customers need support too, especially if you remove in-person touchpoints.

-Zendesk is a customer support platform that powers remote customer service support.
-It comes with an array of features, including ticketing forms, phone, chat, email, and social media support that can be accessed remotely by teams.
+Zendesk is a customer support platform that empowers remote customer support.
+It comes with an array of features, including ticketing forms, phone, chat, email, and social media support that teams can access remotely.

-Hubspot is a CRM system that ensures you provide an adequate level of contact, support, and care for your customers, even when working away from the office.
-Managers can align Hubspot to reflect their team structure, giving every user remote access to the right content, tasks, and reminders.
+HubSpot is a CRM system that ensures an adequate level of contact, support, and care for your customers, even when working away from the office.
+Managers can alter HubSpot to reflect their team structure, guaranteeing every user has remote access to the right content, tasks, and reminders.

-You spend a lot of time and money attracting talent to your company – don’t allow your onboarding process to let you down at the final hurdle.
-Online onboarding can transform your onboarding process from a necessity into an exciting introduction to your company.
+You spend significant time and money attracting talent to your company – don’t allow your onboarding process to let you down at the final hurdle.
+Online onboarding can transform your process from a necessity into an exciting introduction to your company.